This is a variety that

 or frosted fawn/silver all over.

-BLUE FACE GREY FORM (AKA LAVENDER) We also
+BLUE FACE GREY FORM (AKA LAVENDER) We

-very distinctive form which is mostly grey with brown scaleing
+is a very distinctive form which is mostly grey with brown scaleing

 on each feather.
 The GREY CINN.
 BLUE FACE hens are exceptionally